rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ##Live Update Modes
 Live Update has four modes of operation:

 * **<u>Partial Update</u>** packages the portions of a project that have changed and notifies devices that a download is available.
-This on-command feature works only from the command line and must be initialized with '**rake dev:update:initialize**' before each debugging session.
+This on-command feature works only from the command line and must be initialized before each debugging session.
+Use this mode when you want to make multiple changes and see them applied on command instead of each time a file is saved.

 * **<u>Full Update</u>** packages all files in a project regardless of whether they've been changed and notifies devices.
 This on-command feature works only from the command line and does not require initialization.

 * **<u>Auto Update</u>** monintors all files in a project and automatically packages the app and notifies devices every time changes are saved.
-This mode is invoked from the Live Update Settings page in RhoStudio and can be monitored from the Progress tab.
-Auto mode also can be started from the command line.
+This mode is invoked by pressing the 'Enable Live Update' button in the Live Update Settings page in RhoStudio or using the CLI command below.
+It can be monitored and stopped from the Progress tab or using the CLI command below.

 * **<u>Build and Notify</u>** mode is intended for use when integrating Live Update with an external build system.
 This CLI-only feature is invoked with the '**rake dev:update:build_and_notify**' command.